Whether you’re a founder or a team member (I don’t use the word employee), hustling in the startup environment can become quite counter-productive.

 FOMO is the worst of any psychological factor that affects our whole life.
 At every stage, FOMO makes us make bad decisions and forces us to procrastinate.

 Constantly putting loads of information in your brain doesn’t help.
 It makes things worse.
 Our brain can only handle so much on a given day.
-If we keep FOMO from getting the better of ourselves, we’ll never overcome mediocrity.
+If we keep FOMO from getting the better of us, we’ll never overcome mediocrity.

 FOMO keeps our minds busy by constantly filling our limited brain memory with useless stuff.
-You can’t keep checking those email notifications, every Instagram like, Facebook messages, Twitter mention, or Youtube, and stay productive.
+You can’t keep checking those email notifications, every Instagram like, Facebook message, Twitter mention, or Youtube, and stay productive.

 All of those things are important, agreed.
 But you need to create a routine and follow it.
 Unless you’re directly benefiting from social media, and your brand relies on it, turn off push notifications.
 Hire competent social media marketers to do the job for you.

 Now I’m not saying you shouldn’t follow the trend.
 But you shouldn’t follow everyone.
 If something really relates to you or your brand, do it.
 But don’t deviate from your actual schedule and include something new in your pipeline blindly following the trend.

 Look at your calendar, and figure out what’s more important.
 The FOMO, or the task at hand.
 Once you figure out your priorities, by all means, please do it.